 The study was based on the critical realist paradigm in its way of analysing how newspapers in South Africa appraise the issue of ‘corrective rape’.
 Critical realism, also known as transcendental realism, describes how laws and nature have to be analysed according to its underlying power structures (Du Plooy-Cilliers et al, 2014).
 To guide the research in utilising the most appropriate theories, critical realists conduct research to try and explain, rather than predict, by maintaining that social scientists have a responsibility to understand social relationships whereby the main aim is to contribute to the conscientisation of society, the emancipation of marginalised groups and empowerment od those groups by exposing myths.
 The epistemological position of critical realism is that knowledge should aim to spark action from audiences and should therefore have practical value.
 Critical realists argue that power relationships are based on distortions and illusions about how society operates.
 Therefore, the methodological assumption for the paradigm propose that research starts with a critical analysis of the issue, believing that knowledge in itself should be questioned to further investigate the structural relationships that exist (Du Plooy-Cilliers, Davis & Bezuidenhout, 2014).
 Theory should then frame the phenomenon in such a way that it uncovers and explain power relationships.
 For the study, framing and representation as well as newsworthiness was used for this purpose.

-According to Robert Entman (2006) framing involves two basic elements, namely salience and selection.
+According to Entman (2006) framing involves two basic elements, namely salience and selection.
 When an issue is reported on, the media selects an aspect of the perceived reality to make the issue more salient in communication texts, such as newspapers.
-Susan Fiske and Shelley Taylor (1991) explain how human beings are natural cognitive misers who utilise frames to process information rather than investigate an issue to uncover its truth.
-Vincent Price and David Tewksbury (1997, cited in Zelizer, 2004) describe framing and representation as the ability of media reports to alter the kinds of consideration people use in forming their opinions.
-Linda Venter (2007) explains that angles are the interpretive and ideological frameworks from which journalists report about an issue and the contextualisation of news reports within a specific framework.
+Fiske and Taylor (1991) explain how human beings are natural cognitive misers who utilise frames to process information rather than investigate an issue to uncover its truth.
+Price and Tewksbury (1997, cited in Zelizer, 2004) describe framing and representation as the ability of media reports to alter the kinds of consideration people use in forming their opinions.
+Venter (2007) explains that angles are the interpretive and ideological frameworks from which journalists report about an issue and the contextualisation of news reports within a specific framework.
 The media may choose to report on an issue in a certain way – the results are that audiences, being confronted by the ways in which the media choose to report on an issue, have similar perceptions of the issue.
 In the research themes such as ‘type’, ‘victimology’, ‘outcomes’ and ‘axiomatic reality versus stereotypical representation’ will be used to investigate the way in which the selected newspapers frame and represent the issue of ‘corrective rape’.
 Framing asks how issues (such as ‘corrective rape’) are represented and packaged to audiences who may interpret the message in a variety of ways (Altheide 1997).
 For Gitlin, framing offered a way to understand the systematic and predetermined organisation of news reports into types facilitated by emphasis, presentation and pattern selection.
 This means that framing is a way to organise the world both for journalists who report on issues and the audience who rely on a journalist’s report.
 The reference to framing and representation in the research of South African newspapers’ coverage of the ‘corrective rape’ issue is based on the works of Gitlin, Claes De Vreese and Chong and Druckman as these offer the most descriptive work relevant to the study.